qutip/qutip-tutorials/tutorials-v5/heom/heom-1a-spin-bath-model-basic.md

 def fit_func(x, a, b):
-    """Fit function.
+    """ Fit function.
 Calculates the value of the correlation function at each x, given the fit parameters in a and b.
     """
     return np.sum(
         a[:, None] * np.exp(np.multiply.outer(b, x)),